-The Video sub-group has established the committee draft and the sixth test model for MPEG Immersive Video during the 131st MPEG meeting (July 2020) after evaluating the core experiment results and related contributions.
+The Video working group has established the Draft International Standard and the 8th Test Model for MPEG Immersive Video during the 133rd MPEG meeting (January 2021) after evaluating the core experiment results and related contributions.
 The test model consists of this document and the reference software, providing an encoder and decoder/renderer in alignment with the specification.
 This document serves as a source of general tutorial information on the MPEG Immersive Video (MIV) design.
 It defines terminology used, process and data flow, operating modes, and description of algorithmic components adopted by the video group for the test model.

-1 Introduction
+1. Introduction

-The MPEG-I project (ISO/IEC 23090) on coded representation of immersive media includes Part 2 Omnidirectional MediA Format (OMAF) version 1 published in 2018 that supports 3 Degrees of Freedom (3DoF), where a user's position is static but its head can yaw, pitch and roll.
+The MPEG-I project (ISO/IEC 23090) on coded representation of immersive media includes Part 2 Omnidirectional MediA Format (OMAF) version 1 published in 2018 that supports 3 Degrees of Freedom (3DoF), where a user's position is static but his/her head can yaw, pitch and roll.
 However, rendering flat 360° video, i.e. supporting head rotations only, may generate visual discomfort especially when objects close to the viewer are rendered.
 6DoF enables translation movements in horizontal, vertical, and depth directions in addition to 3DoF orientations.
 The translation support enables interactive motion parallax providing viewers with natural cues to their visual system and resulting in an enhanced perception of volume around them.
 At the 125th MPEG meeting, a call for proposals [1] was issued to enable head-scale movements within a limited space.
 This has resulted in the new part ISO/IEC 23090-12 Immersive Video (MIV).